-This Shoo Fly Pie recipe is a classic Pennsylvania Dutch treat that combines a rich and flavorful molasses crumb cake layered with a gooey molasses bottom that's baked in a all-butter pie crust.
-Enjoy it as-is or try it with a dollop of whipped cream on top for a touch of sweetness!
+This Shoo Fly Pie recipe is a classic Pennsylvania Dutch treat combining a rich and flavorful molasses crumb cake layered with a gooey molasses bottom baked in an all-butter pie crust.
+Enjoy it as-is, or try it with a dollop of whipped cream on top for a touch of sweetness!

-Dry bottom is the cake-like texture throughout, followed by the crumb topping.
+Dry Bottom.
+Dry bottom is a cake-like texture throughout, followed by the crumb topping.

-For this Pennsylvania Dutch shoo fly pie recipe, we're using the wet bottom method.
-It's similar to the Chocolate Funny Cake with its cake center and chocolate bottom.
+We're using the wet bottom method for this Pennsylvania Dutch shoo fly pie recipe.
+It resembles the Chocolate Funny Cake with its cake center and chocolate bottom.

-There are 3 types of molasses: light (mild), full flavored (dark), and blackstrap.
+There are three types of molasses: light (mild), full-flavored (dark), and blackstrap.

 The light molasses has a mild flavor and is the lightest and sweetest of the three.

-The full flavored molasses has a thicker, stronger flavor with a slight bitter kick at the end.
-It's perfect for true molasses lovers out there and what is commonly used in this recipe.
+The full-flavored molasses has a thicker, stronger flavor with a slightly bitter kick at the end.
+It's perfect for true molasses lovers out there and is commonly used in this recipe.
 I also use it in my Super Soft Molasses Cookies!

 Whatever you do, do not use blackstrap!

-tips for making the best Pennsylvania Dutch shoo fly pie
+Below are a few key tips when making this Pennsylvania Dutch shoo fly pie recipe.

 Skip the Mixer.
 Give your hand mixer and stand mixer the day off!
-To make this shoofly pie, you'll need 3 mixing bowl.
+To make this shoofly pie, you'll need three mixing bowls.
 1 for the crumb topping, 1 for the bottom filling, and 1 for the top batter.

-Note: If you're making my all-butter pie crust recipe, you'll need a bowl.
+Note: You'll need a bowl if you're making my all-butter pie crust recipe.

 Use a Chilled Crust.
 This will keep your pie crust from slouching and can help prevent it from having a soggy bottom.
 This tip is for either the homemade all-butter crust or store-bought.

 Cool Completely.
-After removing the pie from your oven, allow it to cool completely to room temperature on a wire cooling rack.
+After removing the pie from your oven, let it cool completely to room temperature on a wire cooling rack.
 Once cooled, cover with aluminum foil or plastic wrap.

 Shoo fly pie will keep at room temperature for up to 3 days or in the refrigerator for up to 5 days.